 Known as bouillon boulettes, it is a dish with a variety of dumplings like Tofu, Sao May, fish balls, cheese balls, meat balls, and others.

 A spicy soup made of peas.
 The lamb and beef Halim are the most chosen and best to eat with loaf and topped with cucumber salad.

 Gato Deluile are deep-fried snacks and often served with chili sauce or chutneys.
 Examples, Samossas, Chanapuri, etc.

 Chicken, lamb, fish, or beef curries are largely consumed like Masala, Tandoori, Vindaloo, Daube, or Salmi.
 They are spicy but tasty.

 Enjoy The Good Foods

-The Mauritian cuisine will always continue to amaze people around the world, due to its array of intercultural dishes it offers.
-Street foods dominate tremendously in certain regions and this has contributed massively in creating new cuisine ideas.
+Mauritian cuisine will always continue to amaze people around the world, due to the array of intercultural dishes it offers.
+Street foods dominate tremendously in certain regions and this has contributed massively to creating new cuisine ideas.
 Our culinary traditions are originated from our ancestors and will continue to progress to further innovate.
 In a way, we are among the few countries to adopt such a mixture of dishes globally!